jyooi/jyooi.github.io/content/projects/invoice_app.md

 An invoice apps created by T3 stack (Tailwindcss, Typescript, Nextjs , Prisma , Mysql , React-query , React-hook-form)

 A simple full stack invoice apps just to showcase the T3 stack.
-(A project from frontend mentor for developer to practice their frontend skill)
+(A project from front-end mentor for developer to practice their front-end skills)

 ![app_screenshot](/images/invoice_app_screenshot.png)